 As announced on 15 February 2013, ICIS is implementing a process for rolling consultation on all of its pricing methodologies.
-This consultation paper is part of this process and covers all of the ICIS primary price points included in the publication European Spot Gas Markets.
+This consultation paper is part of this process and covers all of the ICIS primary price points included in the publication World Crude Report.

 The formalisation of the market consultation process is one of the undertakings made by ICIS under the Independent Price Reporting Organisations (IPRO) code.
-ICIS has developed this code with other Price Reporting Organisations through a process that began in 2011.
-It enshrines best practice within the industry, and ICIS is externally audited to prove compliance with this code.
+ICIS has developed this code with other Price Reporting Organisations through a process which began in 2011.
+It enshrines best practice within the industry and ICIS is externally audited to prove compliance with this code.

 Each consultation will contain a section asking general questions about the suitability of ICIS methodology for the markets concerned.
-In addition, if ICIS is aware of any particular changes in market requirements, structure or behaviour, it may include a section containing specific questions or proposals for feedback.
+In addition, if ICIS is aware of any particular issues with existing methodology or changes in market requirements, it may include a section containing specific questions or proposals for feedback.

-This consultation contains both a general section and a section of specific gas market questions.
+This consultation contains both a general section and section addressing specific crude market issues